-According to the Letter, after “achieving the purification of sin,” the Son “sat down on the right hand of the throne of the Majesty in the heavens.”
+After “achieving the purification of sin,” the Son “sat down on the right hand of the Throne of the Majesty in the Heavens.”
 This last clause alludes to Psalm 110:1, and the Letter applies the passage to his appointment as the High Priest who now mediates for his people in the very presence of God - (Hebrews 1:3-4, 8:1).

 - “Now in the things which we are saying the chief point is this: We have such a high priest who sat down on the right hand of the throne of the Majesty in the heavens, a MINISTER OF THE SANCTUARY, and of the TRUE TABERNACLE, which THE LORD PITCHED, not man”– (Hebrews 8:1-2 – Emphasis added).

-In other words, the “Sanctuary” and “tent” are one and the same.
-The old distinction between the inner and outer courts of the Tabernacle does not exist in the “true Tabernacle pitched by God.”
+In other words, the “Sanctuary” and “Tent” are identical.
+The old distinction between inner and outer courts does not exist in the “Tabernacle pitched by God.”
 This becomes clearer in Chapter 9 of the Letter.

 SHADOW vs SUBSTANCE